notEthan/jsi/README.md

 There's plenty more JSI has to offer, but this should give you a pretty good idea of basic usage.

-## Terminology
+## Terminology and Concepts

 - JSI::Base is the base class from which other classes representing JSON-Schemas inherit.
 - a JSI class refers to a class representing a schema, a subclass of JSI::Base.
 - "instance" is a term that is significantly overloaded in this space, so documentation will attempt to be clear what kind of instance is meant:
   - a schema instance refers broadly to a data structure that is described by a json-schema.
-  - a JSI instance is a ruby object instantiating a JSI class. it has a method #instance which contains the underlying data.
+  - a JSI instance (or just "a JSI") is a ruby object instantiating a JSI class. it has a method #instance which contains the underlying data.
-- a schema refers to a json-schema. a JSI::Schema represents such a json-schema. a JSI class allow instantiation of such a schema.
+- a schema refers to a json-schema. a JSI::Schema represents such a json-schema. a JSI class allows instantiation of such a schema.

 ## JSI classes